Adolescent Reasoning Initiative

-Adolescent reasoning and critical thinking skills across America have stagnated in recent decades.
+Compared to other countries, reasoning and critical thinking skills in American adolescents have stagnated in recent decades.

-This initiative is supported by the state of Texas and the American Recovery and Reinvestment Act (ARRA), funding from the T. Boone Pickens Foundation, the Meadows Foundation and the AT&T Foundation.
+This initiative is supported by the state of Texas and the American Recovery and Reinvestment Act (ARRA), funding from the T. Boone Pickens Foundation, the Meadows Foundation, the RGK Foundation, and the AT&T Foundation.